 To be considered for RA selection, you must attend an Information Session.
 The Info Session will provide candidates with information regarding the RA Selection process, timeline, requirements, and general knowledge of the RA role.
-The Info Session will also provide students with the opportunity to interact with Office of Residential Life and Housing Staff members, and gives students the opportunity to address questions and concerns.
+The Info Session will also provide students with the opportunity to interact with Office of Residential Life Staff members, and gives students the opportunity to address questions and concerns.

 What if I cannot make an Information Session?

 Please email the committee and provide a detailed explanation as to why you are unable to make the scheduled info sessions.
 The committee will try to be as flexible as possible based on each individual’s personal reasons.

 What are you looking for when hiring an RA?

 The Office of Residential Life is looking for a variety of attributes.
 Most importantly, a student who is a good role model, responsible, has the ability to develop relationships and enjoys being a part of a team.
 Our RAs come from many walks of life and display a variety of characteristics- it is very important for us to have a diverse team that represents our student body.
 Some of the qualities we are looking for can be found in our Resident Assistant: Self Selection "Quiz".
 Please feel free to reflect on your answers to this document, and follow up with the committee, your RA, or your RD.